manodeep/Corrfunc/README.rst

 3. **Python Extensions** Python extensions allow you to do the compute-heavy bits using C while retaining all of the user-friendliness of python.
 4. **Weights** All correlation functions now support *arbitrary, user-specified* weights for individual points
 5. **Modular** The code is written in a modular fashion and is easily extensible to compute arbitrary clustering statistics.
-6. **Future-proof** As I get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.
+6. **Future-proof** As we get access to newer instruction-sets, the codes will get updated to use the latest and greatest CPU features.

 *If you use the codes for your analysis, please star this repo -- that helps us keep track of the number of users.*